-With the implementation of the District's new LMS, Schoology, assignments will be posted for online students to complete and they will be graded with feedback shared through the LMS.
+With the implementation of the District's new LMS, Schoology, assignments are posted online for students to complete and they are graded with feedback shared through the LMS.
 Teachers use Schoology to assign work, distribute reading and media to students, assess student progress, communicate with families, and to bolster the online classroom environment.
-Schoology will leverage other integrated applications where students complete work as well.
-Families can view student grades through the Student Information System and quarterly report cards will be issued to all students (both online and face-to-face) as they typically would, based on the grades from completed assignments and assessments.
+Schoology also leverages integrations with other applications where students complete work or engage in learning.
+Families can view student grades through the Student Information System and quarterly report cards are issued to all students as they typically would, based on the grades from completed assignments and assessments.